mohitchhabra/AzureFunctionAIARM/README.md

 ### Visual Studio

-When using `Visual Studio`, you will only need to make sure that you use the latest version (currently 2019) and have checked `ASP.NET and wev development`, as well as `Azure development` during the installation process.
+When using `Visual Studio`, you will only need to make sure that you use the latest version (currently 2019) and have checked `ASP.NET and web development`, as well as `Azure development` during the installation process.
 If you have `Visual Studio` installed but have not used these SDKs as of yet, make sure to install them now.

 ![Visual Studio 2019 installer](./images/vs-installer.jpg)